Sycri/AMXModX-Plugins/scripting-shero/core/sh_readme.txt

 *	REV 1.13.2 - unabomber radius change, bomberman, cyclops slightly, anubis
 *	REV 1.13.1 - changed xavier, rolled in aquaman
 *	REV 1.12b - reviewing xtrafun based heroes: ironman, skeletor, spiderman, xavier ( make sure user is alive b4 getting origin on new_round), nightcrawler, windwalker
-*				Going to try and eliminate xtrafun calls on new joiners to see if can elimnate the crashes.
+*				Going to try and eliminate xtrafun calls on new joiners to see if can elimnate the crashes
 *	REV 1.12a - fixed loadXP bug - ppl losing XP - various small checks
 *	REV 1.11b  - not using max_players() function any longer - test...
 *	REV 1.11a - Made hero levels a number instead of reading cvars..., changes cleanXP to make a little better
 *	REV 1.10f - take out playerpowerflags..., gaurded key presses by gPlayerBinds instead of gPlayerPowers
 *	REV 1.10d - make bomb/hostage, speed, health, armor, gravity turned into vars instead of cvar reads
 *	REV 1.10c - refined speed hack bug fix, FIXED playerskills 4096 vs 2048 copy problem
 *				changed batman and hob to zeus with weapons.
-Batman no longer gets defuse packs.
+Batman no longer gets defuse packs
 *	REVE 1.10b
 *	REV  1.10a
 *	REV 1.09 - commented out client_connect code (should be done on disconnect), make sure user is alive on newRound(),